image of bridge

 It often takes just a few hours to resolve a dispute through mediation or a restorative process.
 Individuals and families can move on with their lives.
 Organisations, boards and teams can avoid drawn-out conflict that saps morale and productivity.

-The specific approach can be tailored to your needs - whether you want to reach an agreement or establish an ongoing process.
-It works for one-off disputes, harmful events, or as part of an ongoing remedy.
+The approach can be tailored to your needs - whether you want to reach an agreement or establish an ongoing process.
+It works for one-off disputes or as part of an ongoing remedy.

 Photo of Karen Vaughan